zoontek/react-native-localize/README.md

     return Arrays.<ReactPackage>asList(
       new MainReactPackage(),
       // ...
-      new ReactNativeLanguagesPackage() // <-- Add it to the packages list );
+      new RNLanguagesPackage() // <-- Add it to the packages list );
   }